vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Shipping details stored on the server with `save` method will be possible to load after a refresh with `load` method.

 ## Selecting a shipping method
-Shipping provider is an aggregator that provides us one or more shipping methods.
-It is also an integration, one provider component always means one 3rd party provider of shipping.
+`VsfShippingProvider` is a component that aggregates one or more shipping methods from a single provider like FedEx or DHL.
+This component is usually the only thing that you need to integrate a particular vendor into your project and is always delivered as a third-party integration.

-To give you the best developer experience, we delegate whole logic of selecting shipping method to the dedicated component called **VsfShippingProvider.vue**.
-It takes care of:
+The component is responsible for:
 - Loading and displaying available shipping methods
 - Loading selected shipping method
 - Selecting and configuring shipping method